-The goals of the Education & Research committee are to raise awareness of the importance of sustainability and to weave sustainability into the curriculum and research agenda at the University of Louisville.
-We seek to provide students, faculty and the public with more opportunities to study and investigate the most pressing sustainability challenges facing society.
-Click on the links to the left for more details!
+The goals of the Sustainability Council's Education & Research committee are to raise awareness of the importance of sustainability and to weave sustainability into the curriculum and research agenda at the University of Louisville.
+We seek to provide students, faculty and the public with a diversity of opportunities to study and investigate the most pressing sustainability challenges facing society through:

 Resources for Teaching about Sustainability